sevidmusic/Roady/README.md

 The following is an overview of the steps taken in this demo:

-- The App Package for the SingleAppWebsite App was created via dsh --new AppPackage.
+- The App Package for the SingleAppWebsite App was created via [`dsh --new AppPackage`](#dsh---new-apppackage).

-- The appropriate SingleAppWebsite App Package files were configured manually using a text editor.
+- The appropriate SingleAppWebsite App Package files were created and configured manually using a text editor.

 - The SingleAppWebsite App was made from the SingleAppWebsite App Package via [`dsh --make-app`](#dsh---make-app--dsh--m).